Rancilio

-Rancilio is an espresso machine manufacturer, founded in 1927 by Roberto Rancilio in Parabiago, Italy.
+Rancilio is an Italian manufacturer best known for its espresso equipment, founded in 1927 by Roberto Rancilio in Parabiago, Italy, near Milan.

+The company produces appliances for commercial and domestic use, especially espresso machines and coffee grinders, which it distributes worldwide.

+History

-Rancilio's earliest machine was 'La Regina' – a vertical boiler machine, similar to the original Bezzera and Victoria Arduino devices in function and gilded 'Belle Epoque' styling.
+Rancilio's earliest espresso machine was La Regina: a steam-driven vertical boiler model, similar to the original Bezzera, Gaggia, and Victoria Arduino machines in function and gilded Belle Époque styling.

 In 1950, Rancilio released a horizontal boiler machine, the Invicta Horizzontal, showing evidence of the postwar shift toward spare, modern styling.
 The machine however, still used the same forced-steam brewing method from the early 20th century.
 By 1953, Rancilio adopted lever piston technology introduced by Gaggia.
 In 1957, Rancilio released a model which automated the lever process, the H/L Automatica.
 The company followed new technological trends towards continuous deliver brewing introduced by Faema in 1961.

 In 1965, Rancilio commissioned design work from industrial designer Marco Zanuso, beginning with the Rancilio Z8, and continuing with the Z9 in 1974.
 Rancilio continued with several Z-series machines, with the Z11 being the last.
 The S-series machine would become popular in the 1990s, and become well known in the North American marketplace.

+Rancilio entered the home espresso market in 1989 with the release of its Miss Rancilio line, featuring the Audrey espresso machine and the Rocky grinder with distinctively curved white plastic casings.
+The Audrey was equipped with a 300ml brass boiler, a three-way solenoid valve, an ULKA vibratory pump, and a commercial 58mm brass group and portafilter, and the Rocky with a 50mm Mazzer flat burr set and stepped grind size adjustment.
+The Rocky in particular is regarded as "revolutionary" in home espresso, becoming the standard home grinder "for the serious espresso nerd" through the next decade.

+Variations of the Audrey were also sold under the names Rialto and Nancy, often with the honorific 'Miss' applied, e.g. "Miss Audrey," and sometimes with contradictory model labels.
+Some models in this series had Teflon-coated boilers and portafilters.